AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 ## Updating the `current` symlink

-As described above, the `data/current` directory is a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) to the most recently-downloaded release directory.
+As described above, the `data/current` directory is a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) to the most recent release directory.
 You can update this symlink to point to a different data release directory (or to the test data directory) in one of two ways:

 1. When you download a new data or results release, `data/current` will automatically be updated to direct to the newly-downloaded release directory.